-Prathibha Nandakumar is a Bangalore-based poet, short story writer and playwright.
+Prathibha Nandakumar was a Bangalore-based poet, short story writer and playwright.
 She has also been active as a journalist and documentary filmmaker.
 She has five collections of poetry to her credit.
 Prathibha’s other publications include books of short fiction, translations, essays, biographies of women artists and an autobiography.
 She is presently the Director of Surya Creative Services, a media services agency, and Kriya Foundation, a culture foundation.

 Nandakumar's contribution to Kannada letters has been recognised by various literary institutions: she received the Karnataka State Sahitya Akademi Award in 2000 and the Mahadevi Verma Kavya Samman in 2003.
 She has been invited to present her work at various festivals, including the Gottenburg International Book Fair (1997), the Asian Writers' Conference in Helsinki (1998) and the SAARC Writer's Conference in Kathmandu (2002).
 Her poems have been included in several anthologies, including Penguin Modern Indian Writers, Chicago Review: Special Edition on Indian Writers, In Their Own Voice: Contemporary Indian Women Poets (edited by Arlene Zide for Penguin), among others.